fab13n/jsonschema_cn/README.md

 JsonSchema Compact Notation
 ===========================

-[Json-Schema](https://json-schema.org/) is very useful to document and validate inputs and outputs of JSON-based REST APIs.
+[JSON Schema](https://json-schema.org/) is very useful to document and validate inputs and outputs of JSON-based REST APIs.
 If you check everything that goes into your program (requests, configuration files…) and everything that goes out of it (responses), you'll catch a